 Ohe’o Gulch and the Seven Sacred Pools – Mile Marker 41.5

 Since the Ohe’o Gulch is part of the Haleakala National Park, you must pay an entry fee.
-If you visit the Haleakala Summit and Ohe’o within three days of each other, the same entrance pass can be used.
+If you visit the Haleakala Summit and Ohe’o within three days of each other, the same entrance pass can be used for both.
 They also accept the National Park Pass.
-The Ohe’o Gulch is open from 9 am-5 pm.
+The Ohe’o Gulch is open from 9 am to 5 pm.
 Plan your day accordingly.
 The entrance gate closes at 4:30.

 The pools are open and closed for swimming, depending on the conditions.
 Check ahead if swimming is possible.